 - You can start by allowing new feelings to come and go, feel them but don’t keep them around.
 They don’t mean a thing.
 Looking at your small failures, small angers, small frustrations five years from now, they weren’t even a bump in the road.
 But only if you let them go, let them be just a bump.

-Once you get good at that, start getting curious what is filling you to the brim, that you will need to release, express, so you can return to innocence?
-Guilt?
-Shame?
+- Once you get good at that, start getting curious what is filling you to the brim, that you will need to release, express, so you can return to innocence?
+Is it Guilt?
+Is it Shame?
 Anger?
 Injustice?
 Desire?
 Want?
-Find one that resonates with you and start watching it.Attention will give it some energy and coherence, so it can be expressed.
+Find an emotion that resonates with you and start watching it.Attention will give it some energy and coherence, so that it become something that can be expressed.

-Almost any of the Avatar State audios can be helpful in that, especially the Self-Discipline one: in spite of its name, it does something totally different than what you expect: it awakens and strengthens the Self so you can learn new ways to deal with life.
+Almost any one of the Avatar State audios can be helpful in that, especially the Self-Discipline one: in spite of its name, it does something totally different than what you expect: it awakens and strengthens the Self so you can learn new ways to deal with life.
 Discipline means: the ability to learn.
 Self-Discipline: the ability to learn new things consistent with the Self.
 Really learn them, not about them.

 Others don’t want you to be YOU.
 Others want you to depend on them for your self-worth, your self-esteem, your self-respect.

 The Self-Discipline audio gently wrestles your attention back from them, your worth form them, and starts to create an individual, self-contained, self-directed, self-reliant, and beautiful.
 NOT a puppet on a string.

 In spite of all the wonderful activators we have, I am still using the Self-Discipline one for myself.
 And it is working.
 Undeniably.